Unsupervised Interpretable Basis Extraction for Concept-Based Visual Explanations: Experimental Results

 From the previously mentioned figures, we first observe, that the bases learned with IBD have the same score on both metrics.
 This is actually expected, since all concept labels in a basis learned with IBD are unique.
 On the contrary, when labeling the natural feature space basis or a basis extracted with the proposed method, the same concept label may be attributed to more than one basis vectors.
 This also might be a possible explanation for why the proposed method showcases significantly better interpretability scores for $\Score1$ compared to IBD.
 In other words, IBD is limited to learn a single direction for each one of the concepts, while the bases extracted with the proposed method may cover more than one direction for the same concept.
 Additionally, the sparsity criterion which we use to learn the interpretable basis, ensures that the different basis vectors cover different parts of the concept dataset.
 Another factor to consider for the same matter is the basis labeling procedure, which in our case is \cite{bau_NetDissection_CVPR}.
 Other basis labeling strategies might suggest different labels which might also affect the interpretability scores.
 It is also noteworthy that the same possible explanation might be given regarding Fig. \ref{fig:vgg16bn_ibd} where even the natural feature space basis scores better than IBD in terms of $\Score1$.

 Regarding $\Score2$, the bases extracted with IBD may be considered significantly more interpretable than the bases extracted with the current work, with the latter being even more prominent in the case of ResNet18.
 We think that this fact is also linked to the previous argument.
-In particular, since a basis learned without supervision may have duplicate labels, the number of unique concept labels that can be attributed to the basis vectors (which is related to what $\Score2$ measures), is expected to be less than the number of vectors in the basis.
-However, for a basis learned in a supervised way, this number is exactly equal to the number of vectors in the basis ($I$).
+In particular, since a basis learned without supervision may have duplicate labels, the number of unique concept labels that can be attributed to the basis vectors (which is related to what $\Score2$ measures) is expected to be less than the number of vectors in the basis.
+However, for a basis learned in a supervised way, these two numbers are always equal.
 Moreover, in this case, IBD used a basis with a larger number of vectors ($I=660$) compared to the proposed method (which only uses $I=D=512$).

 Overall, we find it difficult to strictly position the proposed method in relation to a supervised approach for this problem.
 We think that the current work reveals a possible limitation of the supervised approach which assumes that concept representations lie only on a single direction of the feature space.
 The proposed method has the potential to overcome this limitation.
 However, the presented experimental results also suggest that the previously mentioned strength of the proposed method is also its limitation.
 By devoting more than one basis direction to a single concept, inevitably limits the number of different unique concepts that can described by the basis.
 A possible direction towards improvement might be to consider an \textit{approximately} orthogonal and over-complete basis of the feature space (i.e. $I>D$), which we leave for future work.